Yury Dmitriev: Appeals to Petersburg, Moscow and Strasbourg

 Victor Anufriev, Dmitriev's defence attorney since December 2016, pressed for the High Court's ruling to be considered by the Third Cassation Court of Appeal in St Petersburg.
 This was granted after a struggle.
 On 16 February 2021 the court in Petersburg left the sentence unchanged.
 Dmitriev then appealed to the Supreme Court in Moscow.
 Meanwhile lawyers at Memorial submitted an appeal on his behalf to the European Court of Human Rights in Strasbourg.

 After delay and resistance, the Supreme Court agreed to accept Dmitriev's appeal detailing procedural violations and opposing the drastic increase in the sentence.
 In October 2021 Judge Sergei Abramov of the Supreme Court turned down the request to examine the appeal before the Court.
 Dmitriev lawyer Anufriev challenged this decision as an inadequate response to the 25 hefty case files of evidence, accumulated since June 2017, which had twice led to his client's effective acquittal.

 The Third Trial and verdict

 The Third Trial resumed behind closed doors without any statement by the RF Supreme Court.
 The case files had been returned, presumably, from Moscow to Petrozavodsk.

 The prosecution and the defence gave their closing statements in mid-December and on 14 December it was announced that the verdict in the third trial would not be made public until 11 am on 27 December 2021, the day before the next hearing of the case against the Memorial (society) at the Supreme Court.

+In the camps

+In May 2022, Dmitriev arrived in the Mordovian camps in the Volga Federal District (okrug), hundreds of miles away from his family in Karelia and his defence attorney Anufriev in St Petersburg, to serve the remaining half of his 15-year sentence.
+He was held in strict-regime camp Number 18.
+(The remote Mordovian camps were used in Soviet times to hold political prisoners among offenders of serious crimes .)

+Subsequent reports raised concern about his increasingly poor health and the inclination of the camp authorities, even at the camp medical centre, to punish him rather than investigate his condition.
+In a recent letter Dmitriev mentioned with some scepticism that he was finally getting some treatment.